x27/CFT/README.md

 * Uniden SDS200 soon maybe (0% of funds raised)
 * Uniden UBCD3600XLT soon maybe (0% of funds raised)

+### Supported scanner modes

+* Custom Search - confirmed
+* Close Call - confirmed
+* Memory Scan - not confirmed, [bug](https://github.com/x27/CFT/issues/3)

 ### About Encryption Key

 Custom Firmware will not find the Encryption Key.
 It is something that needs to be obtained in other ways.

 ### Debug Logs

-If you have any problems with signal decryption (or some other problem with my firmware ) and can't figure it out, you need to create debug files and send them to my email.
+If you have any problems with signal decryption (or some other problem with my firmware ) and can't figure it out, you need to create debug files and send it to my email.

 Separate debug files for each problem separately.

+How create:
+* Enable logging.
+* Take multiple calls together with pauses.
+* Disable logging.
-Enable logging.
-Take multiple calls together with pauses.
-Disable logging.
-Send Email with problem's description and attached logs.
+* Send Email with problem's description and attached logs.

 [More about Debug Logs](DEBUG.md)